 Combine all ingredients and allow to sit for 30 minutes.
 Then form into balls and roll through remaining ground hazelnuts.

 Looking for more healthy options?
-Sign up for my totally FREE 5 day gut reset, complete with recipes HERE.
+Sign up for my totally FREE 5 day meal plan, complete with recipes HERE.